codingMustache/codingMustache/README.md

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+Which SQL keyword is used to fetch data from a database?
- 1. Hexidecimal
+ 1. INDEX
- 2. Octal
+ 2. VALUES
- 3. Duodecimal
+ 3. SELECT
- 4. Binary
+ 4. EXEC

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  SELECT
 </details>